-I’d highly recommend bringing an ND filter to fully capture the sea and cloud.
+I’d highly recommend bringing an ND filter to fully capture the motion of the sea and clouds.

-Using the walking trail to access the beach is mandatory.
-It’s about a 10 minute drive from the entrance to the beach parking lot which had plenty of parking during my visit.
+Using the walking trail to access Botany Bay beach is mandatory.
+It’s about a 10-minute drive from the entrance to the beach parking lot which had plenty of parking during my visit.
 The walk to the beach using the trail is about 1/2 a mile which will probably take about 15 minutes of walking.